Cambodia Culinary Tour with a Cambodia Based Travel and Food Writer

 Come do a Cambodia Culinary Tour with professional travel and food writer Lara Dunston, who has been researching Cambodia’s culinary history and culture and writing a Cambodia cookbook for five years.
 You’ll be immersed in Cambodian cuisine and culture, meet artisanal producers and learn to cook Cambodian food in Siem Reap and Battambang.

-**** NOTE: Click through to this post for 2018 dates for our Cambodia Culinary Tours and our Travel and Food Writing and Photography Retreats.
+**** NOTE: Click through to this post for 2018 and 2019 dates for our Cambodia Culinary Tours and our Travel and Food Writing and Photography Retreats.
 The tour below was held in 2016 ****

 Our Cambodia Culinary Tour